 Daylight and natural light phenomena are my main inspiration when designing with man-made light.
 I am aware that nothing competes with the beauty of nature.
 Therefore – rather than seeking to replicate natural light – I am trying to interpret it in my own way.

-I am working with the architectural lighting design for three new subway stations located in Stockholm – all very different concepts – a collaboration between art and design with complete darkness as a canvas.
+I am working on the architectural lighting design for three new subway stations located in Stockholm – all very different concepts – a collaboration between art and design with complete darkness as a canvas.
 Furthermore, I am working on several outdoor projects in the Stockholm area.
-As Sweden can get long and dark winter nights it is even more important to contribute with pleasant lighting to public spaces.
+As Sweden can get long and dark winter nights it is even more important to contribute pleasant lighting to public spaces.